-In terms of aerodynamics and flight, drag refers to both the forces acting opposite of thrust, as well as the forces working perpendicular are called lift.
-Drag is overcome by thrust.
+In terms of aerodynamics and flight, drag refers to both the forces acting opposite of thrust, as well as the forces working perpendicular to it (i.e. lift).
 In astrodynamics, atmospheric drag is both a positive and a negative force depending on the situation.
-It is a drain on fuel and efficiency during lift-off and a fuel savings when a spacecraft is returning from to Earth.
+It is both a drain on fuel and efficiency during lift-off and a fuel savings when a spacecraft is returning to Earth from orbit.

-There are three main types of drag in aerodynamics: lift induced, parasitic, and wave.
+There are three main types of drag in aerodynamics – Lift Induced, Parasitic, and Wave.
 Each affects an objects ability to stay aloft as well as the power and fuel needed to keep it there.
-Lift induced (induced) drag occurs as the result of the creation of lift on a three-dimensional lifting body (wing or fuselage).
+Lift induced (or just induced) drag occurs as the result of the creation of lift on a three-dimensional lifting body (wing or fuselage).
 It has two primary components: vortex drag and lift-induced viscous drag.